plicease-legacy/Test-Script-Async/README.md

 # DESCRIPTION

 This is a non-blocking friendly version of [Test::Script](https://metacpan.org/pod/Test::Script).
-It is useful when you have scripts that you want to test against a [AnyEvent](https://metacpan.org/pod/AnyEvent) based services that are running in the main test process.
+It is useful when you have scripts that you want to test against a [AnyEvent](https://metacpan.org/pod/AnyEvent) or [Mojolicious](https://metacpan.org/pod/Mojolicious) based services that are running in the main test process.

 The interface is a little different for running scripts, in that instead of specifying a number of attributes that should be true as an argument, the ["script\_runs"](#script_runs) function returns an